The Life Sciences Law Review: International Harmonisation

 ii IMDRF and other medical device initiatives

 The IMDRF is a voluntary group of medical device regulators that seeks to advance harmonisation of regulatory requirements for medical devices.
 Established in 2011, it is the successor to the Global Harmonisation Task Force on Medical Devices.
-Current members are Argentina, Brazil, Canada, the European Union, Japan and the United States, with the WHO as an observer; China and Russia are currently under consideration for membership.
+Current members are Argentina, Brazil, Canada, China, the European Union, Japan, Russia, Singapore, South Korea and the United States, with the WHO as an observer.
 Guidelines have been issued concerning requirements and training for auditing organisations and regulatory assessors for medical devices, unique device identification and software medical devices.37 In 2017, following a pilot project, several regulators within the IMDRF agreed to participate in the Medical Device Single Audit Programme (MDSAP), which is intended to reduce the need for multiple audits of the same manufacturers by participating regulators.
 Most participants will accept audits carried out under the programme in lieu of routine audits by their own inspectors, although some regulators will continue to carry out their own inspections when for-cause audits and other targeted audits are required.38

 The International Organisation for Standardisation (ISO) and the International Electrotechnical Commission have issued numerous standards that have important practical effects on regulation of medical devices.
 Perhaps most important has been the ISO 9000 series of standards, relating to quality-management systems, which was adopted as one of the key standards for the implementation of the EU medical device legislation.39 Concepts derived from ISO 9000 have also been incorporated into device quality system regulations in the United States.40

 1 Richard Kingham is a senior counsel at Covington & Burling LLP.